shettyprithvi/Artifical_intelligence_cannibal_missionaries_game/README.md

 # Artifical_intelligence_cannibal_missionaries_game

 ## Solution : For executing, run main.py.
-The solution of the following problem is solved usng Depth First Search algorithm.
+The solution of the following problem is solved using Depth First Search algorithm.

 ## Problem: